 Seattle teachers and First Student bus drivers picket at the South Seattle bus depot.
 [Photo: Susan Fried]

-Long-term Rainier Beach High substitute and Spanish teacher Darrin Hoop, who joined the picket line, said he felt his presences was returning the favor to bus drivers who also showed up in solidarity with the teachers strike back in 2015.
+Long-term Rainier Beach High substitute and Spanish teacher Darrin Hoop, who joined the picket line, said he felt his presence returned the favor to bus drivers who also showed up in solidarity with the teachers’ strike back in 2015.